-Sommer emerged from the Boston music scene in the ’90s with a vengeance.
-A blistering Folk guitarist with a percussive, open-tuning style.
-A style adapted from the likes of David Bromberg,and Steve Howe.
-With Townes Van Zandt and Brit Folk legend Davy Graham rolled in to it, too!
-But Boston was also a hotbed of New Wave, Power Pop and Punk at that point, and Sommer absorbed those influences as well, creating a Byrdsian jangle sound that earned him opening slots for national touring acts Tom Petty, Little Feat, Jackson Browne and Bonnie Raitt; and regular bookings at the renowned Paradise Theatre.
+Sommer emerged from the Boston music scene with a vengeance.
+A blistering Folk guitar wiz with a percussive, open-tuning style.
+A style adapted from the likes of David Bromberg, and Steve Howe.
+With Townes Van Zandt and Brit Folk legend, Davy Graham rolled into it, too!
+But Boston was also a hotbed of New Wave, Power Pop, and Punk at that point, and Sommer absorbed those influences as well.
+He was busy creating a Byrdsian jangle sound that earned him opening slots for national touring acts Tom Petty, Little Feat, Jackson Browne, and Bonnie Raitt; and regular bookings at the renowned Paradise Theatre.
 Eric eventually played more than 40 shows at The Paradise when he worked for Don Law.

 London, Denmark, & Points Continental

 Sommer relocated to Europe, drawn by the London music scene.
-He survived playing the rock circuit along the Northern Germany route of Hamburg, Bremen, Bonn, Munich and into Sweden, Oslo, Norway and Denmark.
+He survived playing the rock circuit along the Northern Germany route of Hamburg, Bremen, Bonn, Munich, and into Sweden, Oslo, Norway, and Denmark.
 Eric put his roots down for a bit in Denmark.
-He lived in Aahrus for 2 years.
-Eric was gigging steadily in Aahrus, first at Den Hoyt and then at De Gavaritte, local clubs in the downtown center, while working in a laundry during the day.
+He lived in Aarhus for 2 years.
+Eric was gigging steadily in Aarhus, first at Den Hoyt and then at De Gavaritte, local clubs in the downtown center, while working in a laundry during the day.